Also known as: Brain injury and Head trauma

 - Has pupils (the dark central part of the eye) of unequal sizes

 - Is unable to move an arm or leg

 - Vomits more than once

 - Check the person's airway, breathing, and circulation.
 If necessary, begin rescue breathing and CPR.

-- If the person is vomiting, roll the head, neck, and body as one unit to prevent choking.
+- If the person is vomiting, to prevent choking, roll the person's head, neck, and body as one unit onto his or her side.
 This still protects the spine, which you must always assume is injured in the case of a head injury.
-(Children often vomit once after a head injury.
-This may not be a problem, but call a doctor for further guidance.)
+Children often vomit once after a head injury.
+This may not be a problem, but call a doctor for further guidance.